ttk17ru/small_projects/README.md

 I love malware developing and hacking using blackarch linux.
 ---
----
-what you will find:

-EDV tool Encryption and Decryption for bin files.

----

 📜 License: CC BY-NC-ND 4.0 — © 2025 Abd Elrahman Essam (T3CHN0)